 The Pronunciation dialog opens with the cursor in the Word to be Spoken text box.
 If a file is open, this box contains the current word, but you can type any word into it.
-You could also select the desired text from the document before opening this dialog.

 The mnemonic for Word to be Spoken is ALT+W.